 At the start of the reforms, customers were paying a variety of different prices for the same service.
 To achieve the objective of all customers paying the same price for the same service, the Regulator has approved annual target tariffs for regulated services.

 From the second regulatory period, the Regulator required TasWater to move all customers paying more than the target tariffs directly to those tariffs.
 Customers paying less than the target tariffs have been gradually transitioning to the target tariffs.

 What are cross-subsidies?

 A cross-subsidy is where one customer pays more for a service than another customer for the same level of service.
-The higher revenue from the first customer is used to meet the shortfall in revenue from the second customer eg in some parts of the State, the price of water for residential customers is below the cost of providing the service and the shortfall in revenue is met from charging commercial customers a higher price.
+The higher revenue from the first customer is used to meet the shortfall in revenue from the second customer.
+At the start of the reform process in 2009, these cross‑subsidies were very large, with some customers paying three or four times the amounts some other customers were paying for the same services.

 Can I disconnect from the water and sewerage infrastructure to avoid paying for the service?

-A customer may elect to disconnect from the water and/or sewerage network.
-However, there may be environmental and/or planning issues.
+A customer may elect to disconnect from the water and/or sewerage network, but service charges may still apply.
+There also may be environmental and/or planning issues.
 For instance, disconnecting from the water supply system may have implications for sewage disposal.
 If you disconnect from the sewerage system, approval will be required from your council for alternative on-site waste treatment arrangements.